You can use this menu to navigate the User Guide:

-There are 5 reports available in Schedules Analyser and these are listed in the table below along with a short summary of what you would use each report for.
+There are 5 reports available in Schedules Analyzer and these are listed in the table below along with a short summary of what you would use each report for.
 We describe how they work here and cover how to run each report in this guide.
 You can also access short video guides from our user guide that replicate the content provided here and provide worked examples for each report.
 From the home screen you can click on any one of the report names and this takes you straight to the report query page.

 Much of what is covered in the Schedules Capacity Report section can be applied to the other reports.

 This report contains data on airline schedules – e.g. day of operation, departure and arrival times, type of equipment (aircraft), number of seats.
-Like most reports in Schedules Analyser, it has several options to tailor the data request to what you need, but not every box needs to be filled in every time.
-Often you may only need to fill in a few of the options, so it’s worth spending a bit of time familiarising yourself with the query screen.
+Like most reports in Schedules Analyzer, it has several options to tailor the data request to what you need, but not every box needs to be filled in every time.
+Often you may only need to fill in a few of the options, so it’s worth spending a bit of time familiarizing yourself with the query screen.

 To get to the query screen, simply click on Capacity Report.
 A new screen like the one below will appear: